aragubas/taiyou-simple-log/README.md

 # License
-This project has been licensed with the BSD with Attribution license.
+This project has been licensed with the MIT license.

 More information at [LICENSE.txt](LICENSE.txt)